tadaii/ferencfarkas.org/website/content/biography/_index.md

 october 10th 2000, aged 95.

-His [huge work (about 800 titles)]({{< ref "/work" >}}) has played a determining role in the evolution of Hungarian music of the 20th century.
+His [huge work (about 800 titles)]({{< ref "/work" >}}) has played a determining role in the evolution of hungarian music of the 20th century.
 He was one of the most eminent musicians of the so-called “middle generation”.
 The preceding generation was the one of Bartók and Kodály, whose researches contributed to a true renaissance of hungarian music.